MatTaNg/Moment/README.md

 <b>Gold Copy Testing</b>

+*Remove date cache and clear AWS test database
+1.	*App should prompt for location access.
+2.	*No Moments found image should appear
+3. Take a 10s video – App should prompt for file access
+4. Play video
+5. Submit the moment while the video is playing.
+6. Wait a little bit and then go over to the myMoments section. ***
+7. Play the video
+8. Go to AWS database, remove your UUID, set the likes to 100 and views to 20.
+9. Change the search radius to 50 miles.
+10. Edit the location to “Malvern, PA”
+11. Go to Moments – Your video should appear (If you are within 50 miles of Malvern, PA).
+12. Play the video.
+13. Swipe right on the video.
+14.	*No Moments should appear
+15. Look at AWS and make sure likes and view has incremented to 1.
+16. Take a picture
+17. Attempt to add a description that’s too long and submit it.
+18. Add a valid description and uncheck the location box
+19. Go to myMoments and make sure the picture shows up.
+20. Go to AWS database, remove your UUID, set the likes to 100 and views to 20.
+21. Go back to Moments and be sure your picuture appears with an “Unknown” location
+22. Swipe right on the picture.
+23. Go to best moments – Your picture and video should appear.
+24. Go to AWS database and set your picture time to 10.
+25. Go to Moments and swipe on your picture.
+26. It should be removed from the Moments database but NOT from BestMoments.

 1. Turn DEV mode on in constants.js

 1. Delete everything in the test folder in S3 bucket